Service Detail

 Building Additions Services

 Coordinated addition scopes that tie into existing structures without losing schedule control.
-Tri-Peak scopes work around field readiness, access, and milestone requirements so handoffs stay clear from intake through completion.
+Tri-Peak scopes work around field readiness, access, and milestone requirements so handoffs stay clear from first review through completion.

 Building Additions is positioned as a dedicated service line so scope conversations stay specific.
 Instead of combining unrelated work into one generic request, Tri-Peak can separate sequence-critical tasks, define what is included, and coordinate the handoffs that affect schedule performance in the field.